 If you’re a long jumper, your most important training will be practising jumping.

-If you’re a weightlifter, your most important training will be practising lifting weights.
+But if you’re a weightlifter, your most important training will be practising lifting weights.

-If you’re a 100m runner, your most important training will be practising sprinting.
+And if you’re a 100m runner, your most important training will be practising sprinting.

 So given that, if you’re a student preparing for exams that are largely tests of memory, your most important training should be practising remembering information.